seankyer/snake_game/README.md

 Made when following a tutorial on youtube https://www.youtube.com/watch?v=rbasThWVb-c

-Your computer requires 'curses' which has limitted support for Python 3
+Your computer requires 'curses' which has limited support for Python 3